CalmDownVal/signal/readme.md

 object with the following properties:

 - `async: boolean`
-  controls whether the signal should act with respect to promises returned by event handlers, defaults to `false`
+  controls whether the signal should await promises to be returned by event handlers, defaults to `false`
 - `parallel: boolean`
-  controls whether asynchronous handlers will run in parallel or in series, only has effect if async is set to true, defaults to `false` (i.e. serial execution)
+  controls whether asynchronous handlers will run in parallel or in series, only has effect if `async` is set to `true`, defaults to `false` (i.e. serial execution)
 - `backend: 'array' | 'set'`
   controls which data structure is used to hold the handler collection, see the